-- Learning Objectives

 - What are the agency/intermediation problems with funding an opportunity?

 - What is the purpose of a term sheet?

 - What are the key clauses in a term sheet?

 - Classroom exercise

 - Invisible Wires (hand in class)

 - Negotiations

-- Coursepack reading for this class, pg#

 - Term Sheet Glossary, Smith, pg 255-264

 - A note on private equity securities, HBS note, pg 265-272

 - Assignment 4 (to be handed in next class)

-- Problem a to be posted on Blackboard
+- Problem a to be posted on NYU Classes

 - Reading for problem a associated with Immulogic, HBS Case, coursepack pg 273-299